 8. University of Maryland Global Campus

 The University of Maryland Global Campus offers a master’s degree in Cloud Computing Architecture that gives students the knowledge and skills they need to operate and design cloud computing platforms.
 In addition, students gain the management and technical skills required to help their companies transition to the cloud.
 The curriculum includes communication, procurement, financial management, and technical skills.
-Required courses include cloud computing orchestration, cloud computing implementations, and migrations, and cloud infrastructure planning, design, and configurations.
+Required core courses include Cloud Computing Orchestration, Cloud Computing Implementations & Migrations, and also Cloud Infrastructure Planning, Design, and Configurations.

 The University of Maryland Global Campus started to serve working adults and armed forces members.
 It is an online state university that offers programs in several in-demand and fast-growing fields.
-The course materials are provided at no additional cost to the student in most cases.
+Course materials are provided at no additional cost to the student in most cases.
+Additionally, the NSA and DHS designated the school a National Center of Academic Excellence in Cyber Defense Education.

 9. Marist College

-Program: MS in Computer Science – Cloud Computing
+Program: MS in Software Development with a Cloud Computing track

 10. Capella University

-Capella University offers an MS in Information Technology with a specialization in enterprise networks and cloud computing.
+The MS in Information Technology at Capella University offers a specialization in enterprise networks and cloud computing.
 This master’s degree in cloud computing prepares students to work on enterprise networks inside of a data center and build cloud computing architecture and infrastructure.
+Students gain hands-on experience working on an applied IT project that addresses a real-world problem.
 The focus is on emerging and current cloud infrastructure and enterprise network issues and trends.
 Students learn to plan, design, implement and contribute to transition or migration processes.
 They also study security and network governance issues for complex networks.

 At Capella University, students learn smarter.
 A Capella education fits the way students live today and puts them in control as they earn their degrees online.
 For example, Capella’s FlexPath allows students to leverage their experience, manage their costs, and set their deadlines.
 In addition, the school’s online curriculum is designed with input from industry leaders, so what you learn will transfer directly to the workforce.

-Program: MS in Information Technology – Enterprise Networks and Cloud Computing
+Program: Master of Science in Information Technology with a Enterprise Networks and Cloud Computing specialization

-Why Should I Get a Master’s in Cloud Computing?
+Why Should You Earn a Master’s in Cloud Computing?

 Pursuing a master’s in cloud computing online can come with several advantages over a traditional program.
 But, first, consider some of the “pluses” of virtual learning.